Skip to Main Content

 Two Provinces, One Menu

 Guizhou and Yunnan cooking sits in an underrepresented category within Chinese restaurant culture outside mainland China.
 Sichuan has established global recognition through its peppercorn-and-chilli vocabulary; Cantonese has dominated the international diaspora for generations.
 But southwestern Chinese cuisine, with its reliance on long-fermented ingredients, wood-smoked meats, wild mushrooms, and highland herbs, has travelled far less.
-The fact that it has arrived on a hotel rooftop in Tsim Sha Tsui, given serious creative treatment by a chef with established credentials in Hong Kong, says something about how the city's appetite for Chinese regional specificity is expanding.
+Its arrival on a hotel floor in Tsim Sha Tsui says something about how the city's appetite for Chinese regional specificity is expanding.

 The menu at Jija integrates house-made pickles, cured meats, and fermented cheese alongside fresh produce sourced from both Guizhou and Yunnan.
 This is not a cosmetic borrowing of regional flavour profiles.
 The commitment to house fermentation and curing is structurally meaningful: these are techniques that define southwestern Chinese cooking at its foundation, rather than garnish it.
 Alongside the food, a curated selection of Yunnanese teas provides a through-line that is both culturally coherent and practically interesting for guests less drawn to wine pairings.

-Chef Vicky Lau, who carries recognition from the broader Hong Kong fine dining scene, brings a sensibility shaped by creative restraint and culinary precision.
+Chef Vicky Lau brings a sensibility shaped by creative restraint and culinary precision.
 The modern touches on the menu are additive rather than transformative: the goal appears to be intensity and textural nuance first, with contemporary plating and technique in service of that, rather than leading it.
 Across the comparison set for this neighbourhood tier, including Ta Vie (Japanese - French, Innovative) and 8 1/2 Otto e Mezzo Bombana (Hong Kong) (Italian), Jija sits as the most regionally specific of the current hotel dining options, in terms of both culinary origin and ingredient sourcing logic.

 The Case for Fermentation as Flavour Architecture